Skip to Content

 The Crown

-The Crown is the competitive heart of ClaimRush — the entry point of the CLAIM stream.
-Pay ETH to take over the Mine, become King, and mine CLAIM for as long as you hold it.
-When someone dethrones you, you walk away with 75% of the ETH they paid.
-The other 25% flows to Barons as royalties — fueling the Furnace loop.
+The Crown is the entry point of the CLAIM stream.
+Pay ETH to seize the Crown, become King, and mine CLAIM for as long as you hold it.
+When dethroned, you receive 75% of the ETH the next player paid.
+The other 25% flows to Barons as royalties, fueling the Furnace loop.

 Takeovers are priced in ETH.

-After each takeover, the cost doubles — then decays over up to one hour toward the floor of 0.001 ETH.
-The app shows the current cost tier as High, Mid, or Low to give you timing context.
+After each takeover, the cost doubles, then decays over up to one hour toward the floor of 0.001 ETH.
+The app surfaces the current cost tier as High, Mid, or Low.

 Low reference prices can reach the floor before the full hour.
 Example: Someone takes over at 0.01 ETH.
 The reference price jumps to 0.02 ETH.
 Over the next hour: